Symmetric kiloparsec-scale radio knots in NGC 7213: evidence for a confined weak jet and recurrent nuclear activity: The radio/X-ray monitoring

 where \(\sigma^2_{\rm err}\) is the mean squared measurement error and \(\langle F \rangle\) is the mean flux density.
 This yields \(F_{\rm var}=0.058\pm0.011\) at 5.5\,GHz and \(F_{\rm var}=0.100\pm0.010\) at 9.0\,GHz, indicating that the source is significantly more variable at the higher frequency.

 The same formalism applied to the Swift/XRT 2--10\,keV light curve gives \(F_{\rm var}=0.27\pm0.02\).
 This value is substantially larger than those measured in the radio band, confirming that the variability amplitude decreases from the X-ray to the radio regime, as expected in a disk--jet coupling scenario.

-Given the different cadences and the relatively sparse sampling of the simultaneous radio and X-ray monitoring, it was not possible to perform a meaningful cross-correlation analysis or to search for radio/X-ray lags with the present data set.
+Given the different cadences and the relatively sparse sampling of the simultaneous radio and X-ray monitoring, it was not possible to perform a meaningful cross-correlation analysis or to search for radio/X-ray lags with the present dataset.

 Finally, to test for long-term evolution during the monitoring, we fitted the radio light curves with a weighted linear model.
 We find a positive slope at both frequencies, with \(dS/dt = (0.096\pm0.023)\) mJy d$^{-1}$ at 5.5\,GHz and \(dS/dt = (0.282\pm0.030)\) mJy d$^{-1}$ at 9.0\,GHz, showing that the flux increase is particularly significant at 9.0\,GHz.
+Using the mean ATCA flux density at 5.5\,GHz (\(\langle S_{5.5} \rangle = 144\pm 3\) mJy, representative of the nuclear emission over the 27 epochs of Table~B.1) and the mean Swift/XRT 2--10\,keV flux during the same period, we computed the radio-loudness parameter